 How Is Water Demineralized?

-Demineralized water is made by removing minerals, such as calcium and magnesium, from the water.
+Demineralized water removes minerals, such as calcium and magnesium, from the water.
 There are a few different ways to do this: distillation, reverse osmosis, or deionization.
 Each method has its benefits and drawbacks.

 - Distillation is a process that heats the water until it turns into vapor.
 The vapor is then collected and cooled back down into liquid form.
-This method removes most of the contaminants in the water and removes some of the beneficial minerals.
+This method removes most of the water contaminants and some of the beneficial minerals.

 - Reverse Osmosis is when pressurized water is forced through a membrane that filters out contaminants.
-Like distillation, this method removes many of the harmful elements in water and eliminates some beneficial minerals.
+Like distillation, this method removes many harmful elements in water and eliminates some beneficial minerals.

 - Deionization is a process where water is passed through an ion-exchange resin.
 This method removes almost all of the minerals in the water, including both the harmful and beneficial ones.